MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 ---

-## Verify that your environment is set up
+## (Optional) Verify that your environment is set up

-After setting up your environment, confirm that the Power BI visuals tools package is installed.
+Confirm that the Power BI visuals tools package is installed.
 In PowerShell, run the command `pbiviz` and review the output, including the list of supported commands.

 >[!div class="mx-imgBorder"]
 >![Screenshot of the output of executing the command p b i v i z in PowerShell.](media/environment-setup/pbiviz-verify.png)

-## Set up Power BI service for development
+## Set up Power BI service for developing a visual

 To develop a Power BI visual, you'll need to enable custom visual debugging in Power BI service.
 Follow the instructions in this section to enable this option.